chainside/btcpy/README.md

 As seen in the example above, `ExtendedPublicKey` and `ExtendedPrivateKey` contain the simpler structures `PublicKey` and `PrivateKey`, respectively.
 These structures can be accessed through the `key` attribute.

+`ExtendedPublicKey`s also provide a `derive()` method which takes as input a string representing a path which either starts with `'m'` or with `'.'`. `'m'` indicates an absolute path and can be used only when `derive()` is called on a master key, `'.'` represents a relative path and can be used from any starting key.
+Examples of derivation paths:
+* `m/0'/1'/2`: absolute path, first two derivations hardened
+* `./0/128/256'`: relative path, last derivation hardened

 ## Scripts